40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 This Azure ARM template will automatically deploy a full working environment containing the following components.

 - 1 FortiGate firewalls in an active/passive deployment
-- 1 VNETs containing 2 protected subnets
+- 1 VNETs containing a protected subnet
 - User Defined Routes (UDR) for the protected subnets

 ![FortiGate-VM azure design](images/fgt-single-vm.png)